cosimameyer/gallery/content/amazing-women-in-tech/index.md

     title: Ellie King<br><br>✨ is co-founder of Equal IT where they support organizations to recruit inclusive teams globally<br>✨ hosts the EqualInspired podcast where she invites speakers to share empowering stories, career journeys, lessons learnt and advice to inspire others 🎙️<br>✨ is a frequent speaker at conferences and meetups, amplifying the voices of women and non-dominant groups<br>✨ and much more
   - src: erin_ledell_small.png
     title: Erin LeDell<br><br>✨is Chief Scientist at Distributional, driving AI strategy<br>✨ co-founded R-Ladies Global and founded WiMLDS to support diversity in tech<br>✨ holds a PhD in Biostatistics from UC Berkeley, specializing in scalable machine learning<br>✨ has keynoted at top conferences and contributes to open-source<br>✨ is a leader in advancing AutoML<br>✨ and much more
+  - src: frances_allen_small.png
+    title: Frances Allen <br><br>✨ was an IBM pioneer in high-performance and parallel computing<br>✨ was the first female IBM Fellow and first female Turing Award winner<br>✨ was a role model for women in tech and advocate for inclusion<br>✨ and much more!
   - src: frauke_kreuter_small.png
     title: Frauke Kreuter<br><br>✨ is a sociologist and statistician and holds Professorships at the University of Munich and the University of Maryland<br>✨ co-authored the seminal book 'Data Analysis Using Stata'<br>✨ also co-hosts the German podcast 'digdeep' that discusses developments in digitalization<br>✨ has won multiple awards for her work<br>✨ and much more
   - src: gabriela_de_queiroz_small.png